Norman Williams (politician): Early life

-Norman Williams was born October 6, 1791 in Woodstock, Vermont son of Jesse Willams (1761-1842) and Hannah Palmer (1769-1837) and graduated from the University of Vermont in 1810.
+Williams was born October 6, 1791, in Woodstock, Vermont, son of Jesse Willams (1761-1842) and Hannah Palmer (1769-1837) and graduated from the University of Vermont in 1810.
 He then studied law, attained admission to the bar in 1814 and established a practice in Woodstock.
 Williams served in the War of 1812 and afterwards continued his military service as a member of the militia.
 Following his military service Williams resumed practicing law.

 Politics

 Williams served as Register of Probate for the Hartford district in 1814 and from 1820 to 1822 and 1834 to 1835.
 In 1819 Williams was elected Auditor of Accounts, serving until 1823.
 Williams was elected Secretary of State in 1823 and served until 1831.
 From 1836 to 1840 Williams was Secretary of the Vermont Senate.
 Originally a National Republican, and later a Whig, Williams was an editor of the Vermont Mercury, a newspaper that advocated Whig policies.
 Williams succeeded Benjamin Swan as Clerk of the Windsor County Court, and served from 1839 until his death in Woodstock.

+In October of 1866 he was included on the "Expedition to the 100th Meridian" of the First Transcontinental Railroad.
+His son Edward H. Williams was unable to participate having been recently selected to Superintend the Pennsylvania Railroad.